 If you attend an 9 hour long session with breaks in-between, then you can claim (9 hours minus the break time) as contact hours.

 These hours can also be accrued from a classroom course or an online training workshops.

 What is Formal Education?

-Your education may include training on the 10 Knowledge Areas (KA) as defined in the PMBOK Guide.
+The hours can be attained from any PM course that includes instruction on the 10 Knowledge Areas (KA) as defined in the PMBOK Guide.
 These KA include Integration, Scope, Time, Cost, Quality, Resource, Communications, Risk, Procurement, and Stakeholder Management.

-PMP Hours Requirements – Key Takeaways
+PMP Contact Hours Requirement – Key Takeaways

 - You should have a formal PM education of 35 contact hours or more.

 - You can utilize the hours accrued from multiple training programs that total up to 35 hours.